ericoporto/ags-manual-wiki/InventoryItem.md

-## Inventory item functions and properties
+## InventoryItem functions and properties

 ### GetAtScreenXY